 Not physically, of course, but in places that make a difference.

 One area is financial.
 For example, employees who are not putting their unconscious bias training into practice could receive lower (or no) salary increases/bonuses whereas those who are get rewarded financially.

 Another area is recognition.
-Employees who particularly demonstrate inclusiveness can get honored in a public way such as Diversity Employee of the Month or their picture in a Company Report.
+Employees who particularly demonstrate inclusive behavior can get honored in a public way such as Diversity Employee of the Month or their picture in a Company Report.